leeds-bag/bag_wiki/docs/index.md

 # Welcome to the BAG Wiki!

-This is a wiki for BAG to share IT/python FAQs and tips
+This is a wiki for Leeds Biosphere and Atmosphere Group (BAG) to share computing and technical guides and tips